 Parents will be sent a login for Microsoft Teams as soon as possible after we are informed that pupils will be working from home (due to a lockdown or individuals self-isolating).
 Once pupils are logged in, they will see assignments relevant for that day set by their class teacher.

 Following the first few days of remote education, will my child be taught broadly the same curriculum as they would if they were in school?

 We teach the same curriculum remotely as we do in school wherever possible and appropriate.
 However, we have needed to make some adaptations in some subjects.
 For example, in practical science lessons which may require specialist equipment.

 Remote teaching and study time each day

 How long can I expect work set by the school to take my child each day?

 We expect that remote education (including remote teaching and independent work) will take pupils at least three hours each day for KS1 and four hours a day for KS2 (this is a government expectation).
-[Remember – this isn’t just work set on Microsoft Teams, but includes reading, Readiwriter, Mathletics and Times Tables practise too].
+[Remember – this isn’t just work set on Microsoft Teams, but includes reading, Spelling Shed, Maths Shed, Mathletics and Times Tables practise too].